 I see a few folks online saying that Donkey Kong Country graphics don’t hold up that well today.
 I couldn’t disagree more!
 They may be a tad “muddy” but the beautifully expressive art design and creative use of color make Crocodile Isle come alive.
 Every world, and every single level, is drenched in atmosphere.
+The fun “pirate” theme permeates the entirety of the game (much like Shantae and the Pirate’s Curse!).
 Just gaze upon a few of the world maps!

 Each level type is just as engrossing in its atmosphere.
 You can almost feel the chill when Diddy and Dixie jump into the water in an ice cavern level!

 Art in both the foreground and background are so expressive without ever seeming too “crowded”, even in visually busy levels like the beehives.
 Don’t you feel sticky just looking at a screenshot?

 And then there’s the bramble levels.
 The detail on each of the thorns, the leaves and flowers growing from the brambles, the blue sky in the background.
 The beautiful and nostalgic melody of Stickerbush Symphony.
 Put it all together and it’s almost comically atmospheric.
 I take my sweet time playing through the bramble levels (except Screech’s Sprint, of course) just to take in the sights and sounds!

 And last, let’s not forget the 90s nostalgia of Diddy rocking out with a boombox and Dixie jamming on her guitar when they hit the target at the end of a level!

 Creative and concise stage design

 What’s a Donkey Kong Country 2 retrospective without gameplay discussion?